-In lieu of a PEQAB appointed External Expert Review Panel (EERP) that is tasked with re-assessing random samples of student work that reflect exemplary, average, and minimally acceptable performance from the terminal years of the degree program (see Appendices 9.4 and 9.5), student achievement can be demonstrated through reviews/evaluations of students work conducted by the relevant professional accreditation agency (such as the Canadian Engineering Accreditation Board or the Council for Interior Design Accreditation).
+In lieu of a PEQAB appointed External Expert Review Panel that is tasked with re-assessing random samples of student work that reflect exemplary, average, and minimally acceptable performance from the terminal years of the degree program (see Appendices 12.4 and 12.5), student achievement can be demonstrated through reviews/evaluations of students work conducted by the relevant professional accreditation agency (e.g. the Canadian Engineering Accreditation Board or the Council for Interior Design Accreditation).